Azure/cortana-intelligence-population-health-management/ManualDeploymentGuide/README.md

     - Download the file StreamAnalyticsJobQueryHotPath.txt from the [scripts/streamanalytics folder](https://github.com/Azure/cortana-intelligence-population-health-management/tree/master/TechnicalDeploymentGuide/scripts/streamanalytics) of this repository.
 Copy and paste the content into the query window.
     - Click *SAVE*
-- When all inputs, functions, outputs and the query have been entered, click *Start* at the top of the Overview page for the Stream Analytics job and for *Job output start time* select Now, then click on **Start**.
+- When all inputs, functions, outputs and the query have been entered, click *Start* at the top of the Overview page for the Stream Analytics job and for *Job output start time* select *Now*, then click on **Start**.
-- After some time in the Datasets section of your PowerBI, this new dataset hotpathcore will appear.
+- After some time in the Datasets section of your PowerBI, this new dataset *hotpathcore* will appear.

 <a name="azuredla"></a>
 ##   Create Azure Data Lake Analtytics
   Azure Data Lake Analytics is an on-demand analytics job service to simplify big data analytics.
 It is used here to process the raw records and perform other jobs such as feature engineering, scoring etc. You must have a Data Lake Analytics account before you can run any jobs.
 A job in ADLA is submitted using a [usql](https://docs.microsoft.com/en-us/azure/data-factory/data-factory-usql-activity) script.
-The usql script for various jobs (joining, scoring etc. ) can be found at scripts/datafactory/scripts_storage/ and will need to be uploaded to storage from where the ADF will access them to automatically submit the various jobs.
-The usql scripts  will deploy various resources (e.g. R scipts, trained models, csv files with historic and metadata etc), these can be found in your data lake store adfrscripts/, historicdata/ and models/.
+The usql script for various jobs (joining, scoring etc. ) can be found at scripts/datafactory/scripts_storage/ and will need to be uploaded to storage from where Azure Data Factory will access them to automatically submit the various jobs.
+The usql scripts  will deploy various resources (viz.
+R scipts, trained models, csv files with historic and metadata etc), these can be found in your data lake store in the folders adfrscripts, historicdata and models.
 We created these folders in the steps above when we created the Data Lake Store and uploaded the contents to these folders.
-One important step is to Install U-SQL Extensions in your account.
+One additional important step is to Install U-SQL Extensions in your account.
 R Extensions for U-SQL enable developers to perform massively parallel execution of R code for end to end data science scenarios covering: merging various data files, feature engineering (FE), partitioned data model building, and post deployment, massively parallel FE and scoring.

   - Log into the [Azure Management Portal](https://ms.portal.azure.com)
   - In the left hand menu select *Resource groups*